 Project Lead: Dr Felix Hui | The University of Melbourne Problem / thesis In the manufacturing of modules off-site, steel fabrication often comes with many challenges, including supply chain reliability and clarity, the need for efficient production at both the steel producer and the modular builder end, and the flexibility for customisation.
-This project seeks to find new methods of efficient production and new ways of collaborating in the steel fabrication supply chain from different perspectives such as monitoring, sustainability performance, efficient product platforms, innovative manufacturing techniques, transport and logistics and efficient communications.
-Phase 1 of this project is a scoping exercise to review the current state of the market and a comprehensive technology review.
-List of partners:
+This project looked for new methods of efficient production and new ways of collaborating in the steel fabrication supply chain from different perspectives such as monitoring, sustainability performance, efficient product platforms, innovative manufacturing techniques, transport and logistics and efficient communications.
+Outcome Phase 1 of this project was a scoping exercise to review the current state of the market and a comprehensive technology review.
+Project Outcomes: https://building4pointzero.org/projects/operational-excellence-framework-of-steel-fabrication-and-processing-in-the-osm-and-prefabrication-sector-phase-1/ List of partners:

-BlueScope Steel, Fleetwood Building Solutions, Monash University, The University of Melbourne, Ynomia List of researchers:
+BlueScope, Fleetwood, Monash University, The University of Melbourne, Ynomia List of researchers:

-A/Prof. Felix Kin Peng Hui, Prof. Daniel Samson, Prof. Prakash Singh, A/Prof. Sherah Kurnia, Dr Guilherme Tortorella, Prof Tuan Ngo, Dr Siddhesh Godbole, Mr Omar Castrejon, Dr Robert Moehler, Dr Jenny Zhou, Dr Mizan Ahmed Date commenced and duration:
+A/Prof. Felix Kin Peng Hui, Prof. Daniel Samson, Prof. Prakash Singh, A/Prof. Sherah Kurnia, Dr Guilherme Tortorella, Prof Tuan Ngo, Dr Siddhesh Godbole, Mr Omar Castrejon, Dr Robert Moehler, Dr Jenny Zhou, Dr Mizan Ahmed Date commenced and completed: